 My neighbor has an inoperable motor vehicle that I don’t think is legal.
 What can I do?

-To file a complaint about an inoperable motor vehicle, you may call Code Compliance at 425- 452-2047 or fill out a complaint online at www. cityofbellevue.org / Report / Code Violations.
+To file a complaint about an inoperable motor vehicle, call Code Compliance at 425- 452-2047 or use the MyBellevue portal online.

 I don’t understand some of the terms used.
 Please define them.